Updated March 2022 by Emily Arnim. Originally published July 2018 by Anika Olsen.

 4. Make the students, not your college, the focal point of your recruitment messaging

-Unsurprisingly, many colleges want to talk to student recruits about their school—what it has to offer, what the campus culture is like, and what makes it unique and special.
+Unsurprisingly, many colleges prioritize talking to prospective students about their school—what it has to offer, what the campus culture is like, and what makes it unique and special.
 But this is one of the most common mistakes we see colleges make.

-While it seems like a good idea, we put it to the test against our 1.5 billion annual student interactions.
-When we used copy that focused on the student response rates increased by 50%!
+While it seems like a good idea, we put it to the test against our 1.2 billion annual student interactions.
+When we used copy that focused on the student, response rates increased by 50%!

 Here’s one of our favorite examples of typical college-centered messaging, compared to higher-performing student-centered messaging:

 “Many have said Blue Sky University combines the best of both worlds—a world-class education on one of the friendliest campuses on the planet—and features curriculum internationally famous for its excellence and flexibility…”